Structure of Cotton Fiber

 • Specific gravity: 1.52

-• Color: Generally white, maybe creamy or brown.
+• Color: Generally white, but maybe creamy or brown.

 • Light reflection: Low luster, dull appearance